contents | gnulinux | writing | design | workshops | consulting | more

 Your Skills:

 Ability to author a design in pixels and shapes.
 Then convert it into a web-page.
-You should be comfortable in customizing the visual-theme to some extent, of at least one Content Management System, such as Wordpress, Drupal, or Joomla.
+You should be comfortable in customizing the visual-theme to some extent, of at least one Content Management System, such as WordPress, Drupal, or Joomla.

 In addition, you must have: